sarutlaa/tinitiate-aws-glue/markdown/aws-glue.md

 * [Crawler Setup Instructions](set-up-instructions.md)

 ## SQL Like Implementations with PySpark and AWS Glue ETL Scripts
-All the below codes are taking csv file from S3 as input and then storing results in csv, json and parquet formats. ---- Check with Venkat garu.
+All the below codes are taking csv file from S3 as input and then storing results in csv, json and parquet formats in S3. ---- Check with Venkat garu.

 ### Data Retrieval and Manipulation